Help reluctant teens embrace the writing process

 Quick!
 Take this survey:

-- Do your students complain about having to edit and revise their compositions and essays?
+- Do your teenagers complain about having to edit and revise their compositions and essays?

 - Do they hate having to spend several days on the same writing topic (brainstorming, writing a draft, self-editing, and revising)?

 - Do they become apathetic and lose steam by the time they get to the final draft?

 If you answered yes to any of these questions, I have good news: Your kids are completely normal!
 But short of dragging them across broken glass or hot coals, how can you teach them to embrace the steps of the process as a natural, expected part of writing?

 If you’ve not used a formal writing program before, it’s possible that the writing process is new to your students.
 Regardless, they’re not alone.
 I wish there were a magic wand I could wave over them to help them like it better, but in truth, writing is hard work, and it takes time and discipline.

 Unless they’re making lists, journaling, or emailing a friend, most writing does require planning, drafting, editing, and revising.
 This would be true whether you use WriteShop, some other writing program, or simply create your own writing assignments.

 Typically, students want to write a paper once and be done with it.
 They don’t want to brainstorm, and they certainly don’t want to rewrite it.
 But whether or not these steps of the writing process are built into the curriculum (as they are with WriteShop), it’s really important for your teens to come to terms with the reality that this is how writers—from students to professional authors—write.

 So . . . how do we go about helping reluctant writers grasp the importance of the writing process?